Symphony Orchestra

 The largest sound body

-The Symphony Orchestra of the HfMDK consists mainly of students of the Bachelor and Master Artistic Instrumental Education programs with an orchestral instrument as their main subject.
+The Symphony Orchestra of the HfMDK consists mainly of students of the Bachelor and Master Artistic Music Studies programs with an orchestral instrument as their main subject.
 The goal of orchestral training is to comprehensively prepare students for the professional field of orchestral musicianship.
 Under professional conditions, orchestral work at the HfMDK teaches essential and differentiated skills as well as the joy of playing in an orchestra.
 Through the diverse repertoire selection, students are exposed to characteristic compositions from all eras and styles of Western symphonic music in the course of their studies.

 There are usually two major orchestral projects per semester, which culminate in concerts or a video or audio production.
 In addition, wind exercises and repertoire rehearsals are offered as one-day projects.
 Projects in cooperation with the university choirs take place at regular intervals.
 Opera productions are also realized in cooperation with the vocal department of the HfMDK.